maidenkorea/suchblog/content/drivers/hunter/index.md

 ---

-Our resident JZ driver, Hunter drives his Toyota-powered go kart like he's playing Assetto Corsa.
+Our resident JZ enjoyer, Hunter drives his Toyota-powered go kart like he's playing Assetto Corsa.
 He's a lover of doors and a hater of SR20.
 His 240sx was never blue, because "Blue is for the gays," and if you try to bully him back in chase you'll end up with a smashed in rear quarter (and he'll walk away scott-free).

 A Texas native, Hunter plays his part well in keeping the spirit of exciting grassroots motorsports alive.
 <p align="center"><img src="img0.jpg" alt="such logo" width="400"/></p>